browserengineering/book/book/html.md

 Handling author errors
 ======================

+The parser can now handle most valid HTML pages correctly—but most pages out there are invalid, with

 The HTML parser does confusing, sort-of arbitrary things when tags are left unclosed, or when the wrong tag is closed in the wrong